-Ex-situ stabilization will be implemented to treat excavated soil and sediment which has a Toxicity Characteristic Leaching Protocol (TCLP) of greater than 5 parts per million (ppm) for lead and is thus characteristic hazardous waste.
 Following excavation, soil and sediment will be characterized to determine if treatment is necessary prior to disposal in the OU-1 containment cell.
+Ex-situ stabilization will be implemented to treat excavated soil and sediment which exhibit a Toxicity Characteristic Leaching Protocol (TCLP) concentration greater than 5 parts per million (ppm) for lead and is thus characteristic hazardous waste.
 Soil and sediment exceeding the hazardous waste threshold for lead of 5 ppm, or any other hazardous waste criteria, will require ex-situ stabilization prior to placement in the OU-1 containment cell.